nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-- Sort name in descending order: `sort name/desc`
+- Sort by name in descending order: `sort name/desc`
-- Sort role in ascending order: `sort role`
+- Sort by role in ascending order: `sort role`

 Before the command is executed:
 ![before sort](images/ug/sort_before.png)